 An accreditation status assigned when the school is in compliance with each of the applicable accreditation requirements and standards as described in this document.

 ADMINISTRATOR

-Any staff member employed by a school board or local governing body or policy making authority who is assigned the responsibility for coordinating, directing, supervising, or otherwise administering programs, services, and/or personnel under the auspices of the program or school.
+Any staff member employed by a local governing body who is assigned the responsibility for coordinating, directing, supervising, or otherwise administering programs, services, and/or personnel under the auspices of the program or school.

 AdvancED